asifbuet047/skill-share-client/README.md

-Project name: Skill Share
+**Project name: Skill Share**
-Theme: ANyone can be a teacher
+Theme: Anyone can be a teacher and anyone can learn
+---

 Main feactures:
 1. Anyone can teach anybody from anywhere